kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 The application is a graphical designer with a toolbox of all the possible HTML elements that can be added on a web page along with  library of premade templates.
 There is also the ability to get new templates from a marketplace.
-The website creator works in a very friendly way by allowing you to drag and drop components on the page, resize them, edit their properties and change their colours and appearance.
+The website creator works in a very friendly way by allowing you to drag and drop components on the page, resize them, edit their properties and change their colors and appearance.

 In this contrived example you would need